 The Mayor's Office receives numerous invitations to various events that take place in and around Maple Ridge.
 Please provide details as to the specific role that you would like the Mayor to play at your event and a schedule of events.
 On certain occasions, the acting Mayor or a member of Council may represent the Mayor at events.

 A petition is a formal written request made to an official person or organized body.
 A petition can play an integral role in the communication between residents and elected officials.
-Petitions should be addressed to the Mayor and Council and request that a particular action be taken that is within the authority of the City of Maple Ridge.
+Petitions should be addressed to the Corporate Officer and request that a particular action be taken that is within the authority of the City of Maple Ridge.
 A petition is considered a public document and all information contained in it will be subject to the scrutiny of Mayor and Council, staff and the general public. – in accordance with Policy 3.13 petitions are to be sent to the Corporate Officer.

 The Mayor's Office is pleased to provide a Letter of Welcome for your souvenir, promotional or event program for events taking place in Maple Ridge.